thalpius/Microsoft-ADFS-Info/README.md

 # ADFS-Info

-I created a small project to get the private keys for signing AD FS tokens, including the token-signing certificate.
+I created a small project to get the private keys and token-signing certificate from an AD FS server to create forged tokens.

 For more information about this attack, please check my blog post:
 https://thalpius.com/2020/12/28/microsoft-defender-for-identity-adfsdump/